markingham77/dqt/README.md

 ## PYDQT Main Class; Query
 PYDQT has one main class - Query.

 Query requires at least one input - a query, can be sql filename or a direct select query.
 Upon instantiation, Query creates an object with various fields and methods relating to this query.
 Note that Query does not automatically run a query but it does automatically compile the query.
+To run the query you use the .run() method (see examples below).
+In addition to querying data, Query can also write data to SQL.
+Using the write_sql() method, users can write the .df property to a table of their choosing (and one is created if it doesn't already exist).
+See example below.

 All the examples assume you are using PYDQT from within an interactive python session, such as jupyter or hex.
 There is a notebooks folder within the project where you can also find examples.
 You can create your own notebooks here and they will be ignored by git (so long as they don't end in "_example.ipynb")